 A formal groundbreaking ceremony for the 101,000-square-foot Nancy and G. Timothy Johnson Center for Science and Community Life is planned for October 26, 2012.
 Building site preparation will begin this summer, and construction is expected to be completed in time for the 2014 fall semester.

-The Johnson Center will support a number of the University's signature academic programs in science and the health professions, as well as offices for University Ministries, international study, career development, and residence life, said Dr. David L. Parkyn, University president.
+The Johnson Center will support a number of the University's signature academic programs in science and the health professions, as well as offices for University Ministries, International Student Services, Career Development and Internships, and residence life, said Dr. David L. Parkyn, University president.
 Strong programs will grow stronger, and effective student learning will be advanced to yet a higher level, he said.

 "This new academic building will position North Park University to recruit students competitively and educate them effectively," Parkyn said.
 "In like manner, this new building will assist us in hiring new faculty in several disciplines and in providing for their effectiveness as teachers and researchers."

 The Johnson Center resulted from the University's comprehensive fundraising effort, Campaign North Park.
 The $57 million campaign is raising funds for the new building, the University's Annual Fund, student scholarships, and Chicago-based academic programs and faculty development.
 Fundraising continues.

 The new building will be named for Nancy and G. Timothy Johnson, recognizing and honoring their lives of exemplary service.